My rating at Goodreads: 3 of 5 stars

 The very beginning was structured in a very unusual way, with the main character waking up buried to her neck; followed immediately by several pages of background narrative.
 Wouldn’t Erica be too consumed by her predicament for all that to be relevant at that point?
 There is a lot of detail throughout the book which does not really help us understand anything (EG why do we care that she does martial arts?); some detail that requires unnecessary mental stretch by the reader (especially in the Sacramento scenes); and other detail which could have hastened connection with Erica and her predicament in Sacramento, but which was not included.

 That said, I think the story has the makings of something much better.
-The book holds up as a stand-alone novel, and although I am not tempted to read the next installment, I am tempted to buy a subsequent edition of this one to see how it has developed.
+The book holds up as a stand-alone novel, and although I am not tempted to read the next installment, I would buy a subsequent edition of this one to see how it has developed.
 It would be really nice to replace this review with one which has more stars.